uthcode/learntosolveit/source/index.rst

 Uthcode is a platform to learn programming using problem solving approach.

-A language is learnt by writing code, solving problems which demonstrate the features of the language and also lend to certian amount of creative problem solving.
+A language is learnt by writing code; solving problems which demonstrate the features of the language lend to certian amount of creative problem solving joy using that language.

 The problems and solutions in Uthcode can easily be verified by running on ideone sandbox.
-And collabration and improvement is possible by sending a pull request via Github.
+And collabration and improvement most welcome by sending a pull request via Github.

 Happy Hacking!